marianacintrao/Proxy-Detection-with-Logical-Reasoning/README.md

 ## Overview

-This repository contains the source code and documentation for methods and algorithms developed as part of a Master Thesis on Resoning over Indirect Discrimination under the supervision of Prof. Inês Lynce and Filipe Gouveia.
+This repository contains the source code and documentation for methods and algorithms developed as part of a Master Thesis on Resoning over Indirect Discrimination under the supervision of Dr. Filipe Gouveia and Prof. Inês Lynce.
 The part of the research included here focuses on using [Potassco](https://potassco.org/)'s [clingo](https://potassco.org/clingo/) to find relationships in tabular datasets that point to proxies of protected attributes.

 ## Introduction